tumthinktank/sust_ai_nability/content/pages/about.md

 ---
-abstract: Welcome to the project website of sustAInability! sustAInability is a joint project between Hochschule München University of Applied Sciences of Munich and Technical University of Munich, which researches the opportunities and interdependencies, and developes technical and non-technical solution approaches at the intersection of AI and sustainability.
+abstract: "Welcome to the project website of sustAInability! sustAInability is a joint project between Hochschule München University of Applied Sciences of Munich and Technical University of Munich, which researches the opportunities and interdependencies, and developes technical and non-technical solution approaches at the intersection of AI and sustainability."

 logos:
   - image: hm.png